edreamleo/make-stub-files/README.md

     def foo(i: int, s: str) --> str: ...

-The make_stub_files script eliminates much of the drudgery of creating [python stub (.pyi) files] (https://www.python.org/dev/peps/pep-0484/#stub-files) from python source files.
+The `make_stub_files` script eliminates much of the drudgery of creating [python stub (.pyi) files] (https://www.python.org/dev/peps/pep-0484/#stub-files) from python source files.
 This script should encourage more people to use mypy.
 Stub files can be used by people who use Python 2.x code bases.

-GvR says, "We actually do have a [stub generator](https://github.com/JukkaL/mypy/blob/master/mypy/stubgen.py) as part of mypy now (it has a few options) but yours has the advantage of providing a way to tune the generated signatures...
-This allows for a nice iterative way of developing stubs."
+### Quick Start

+1. Put `make_stub_files.py` on your path.

+2. Enter a directory containing .py files:

+        cd myDirectory

+3. Generate stubs for foo.py in foo.pyi:

+        make_stub_files foo.py

+4. Look at foo.pyi to see the generated stubs.

+5. Regenerate foo.pyi with more verbose output:

+        make_stub_files foo.py -o -v

+   The -o (--overwrite) option allows the script to overwrite foo.pyi.
+   The -v (--verbose) options generates return comments for all stubs in foo.pyi.

+6. Update foo.pyi:

+        make_stub_files -o -u

+   The -u (--update) options updates foo.pyi as follows:

+   - adds stubs to foo.pyi for classes and defs that are new in foo.py.
+   - deletes stubs in foo.pyi for classes and defs that no longer exist in foo.py.
+   - leaves all other stubs in foo.pyi unchanged.

+7. Specify a configuration file containing patterns:

+        make_stub_files -c myConfigFile.cfg -0

 ### Command-line arguments